last9/opentelemetry-examples/python/with-flask/README.md

 opentelemetry-instrument flask run
 ```

+6. Once the server is running, you can access the application at
+   `http://127.0.0.1:5000` by default.
+Where you can make CRUD operations.
+The
+   API endpoints are:

+- GET `/users` - Get all users
+- GET `/users/:id` - Get a user by ID
+- POST `/users` - Create a new user
+- PUT `/users/:id` - Update a user
+- DELETE `/users/:id` - Delete a user

+- GET `/products` - Get all products
+- GET `/products/:id` - Get a product by ID
+- POST `/products` - Create a new product

 6. Sign in to [Last9 Dashboard](https://app.last9.io) and visit the APM
    dashboard to see the traces and metrics in action.